thomasWeise/aitoa/book/structure/solutionSpace/README.md

 The Gantt chart contains one row for each machine.
 It is to be read from left to right, where the x-axis represents the time units that have passed since the beginning of the job processing.
-Each colored bar in the row of a given machine stands for a job and denots the time window during which the job is processed.
+Each colored bar in the row of a given machine stands for a job and denotes the time window during which the job is processed.
 The bar representing sub-job&nbsp;$\jsspMachineIndex$ of job&nbsp;$\jsspJobIndex$ is painted in the row of machine&nbsp;$\jsspSubJobMachine{\jsspJobIndex}{\jsspMachineIndex}$ and its length equals the time requirement&nbsp;$\jsspSubJobTime{\jsspJobIndex}{\jsspMachineIndex}$.

 The chart given in [@fig:gantt_demo_without_makespan], for instance, defines that job&nbsp;0 starts at time unit&nbsp;0 on machine&nbsp;0 and is processed there for ten time units.